Muskoka Lakes

 The Township of Muskoka Lakes is a municipality of the District Municipality of Muskoka, Ontario, Canada.
-It has a year-round population of 6,588.
+It has a year-round population of 7,652.

 The municipal offices are located in Port Carling.

 History

 The area now covered by the township was opened for settlement and organized in 1870 into the following geographic (and sometime municipal) townships of Watt, Cardwell, Humphrey, Christie, Medora and Wood.

-In 1971, the current municipal structure took hold when Cardwell Township, Watt Township, Medora and Wood Townships, Bala, Port Carling, Windermere and part of Monck Township were merged.
+On January 1, 1971, the municipality was established when Cardwell Township, Watt Township, parts of Medora and Wood Townships, and part of Monck Township were merged, along with Town of Bala, Village of Port Carling, and the Village of Windermere, as part of the district's reorganization.